rackerlabs/support-how-to/content/general/detailed-invoices-overview.md

 devices that use the service, indicated by the name given to the device when it was created.

 To expand the list, click the arrow next to the service.
+To see a list of devices that use the service, click the arrow next to **Devices**.

   <img src="{% asset_path general/detailed-invoices-overview/detailedinvoiceexpand.png %}" width="600" />

-When a service's list is expanded, each item contains at least two lines.
+When the list of devices is expanded, each device contains at least two lines.
 The first line indicates the total charges for the device.
 Any line under the first indicates an itemized price based on how the device was used.

-For example, in the Cloud Servers list, the cost for the server named LinuxTEST is calculated from two items: Legacy Server Uptime and Legacy Server IP.
+For example, in the Cloud Servers list, the cost for the server named *LinuxTEST* is calculated from two items: Legacy Server Uptime and Legacy Server IP.
 The number in the first line is the sum of the two items under it.